 Gillette meet Dove.
 For decades, eating disorders professionals and sufferers have campaigned to change advertising that promotes and perpetuates a toxic ultra-thin beauty ideal.
 This thin ideal is associated with poor self-esteem and body image for many and eating disorders for a significant minority.
 Dove’s Real Beauty campaign was a courageous step in challenging the multibillion-dollar beauty and fashion industry to rethink messaging about beauty and femininity.
 The campaign has been a long haul, but major changes can be seen across these industries.
 Gillette’s campaign is asking us to do the same around masculinity.
 Gillette is stepping up to say that behaviors like bullying, sexual assault, and interpersonal violence are toxic deviations or extremes of behaviors that can no longer be tolerated.

 Why this matters to mental health.
 Current norms around manhood have clear implications for the mental health of men and boys, and thus for all of society.
-Definitions of masculinity that teach men not to share their emotions, that vulnerability is to be avoided at all cost, and that success in life depends on public status and power can lead to men being cut off from social support, at increased use alcohol when stressed, and unlikely to seek help when exposed to stress, leading to poorer mental health outcomes and higher rates of substance abuse.
+Definitions of masculinity that teach men not to share their emotions, that vulnerability is to be avoided at all cost, and that success in life depends on public status and power can lead to men being cut off from social support, using more alcohol when stressed, and being unlikely to seek help when exposed to stress, all leading to poorer mental health outcomes and higher rates of substance abuse.
 So this ad raises critical questions that are intrinsic to the mental health of our men.
 And when we consider the serious mental health sequelae associated with bullying, sexual assault, and interpersonal violence, the issues raised by this ad are all about promoting mental health.

 Some are not happy with Gillette’s recent ad.
 I say “kudos” to Gillette for having the courage to step forward and challenge all of us to rethink what it means to be a good man in today’s world.
 I have no idea about the shave, but after this ad, I have no doubt Gillette is still “the best a man can get.”